bgopikrishna/content/blog/getting-started-with-webpack.md

         ],
       },
 ```

 Loaders have two properties:

-1. `test` - Used to identify the file types which need to be transformed.
+1. `test` - Used to identify the file types which need to be transformed to javascript modules.
 2. `use` - User to determine what loader to use on this file type.

 > If you want to use multiple loaders on a single file, you can pass `use` property an array `['loader-1', 'loader-2']`.

-But keep in mind that loaders will be applied from **right to left** so that loader-2 will be used first, then loader-1.
+But keep in mind that loaders will be applied from **right to left** so that loader-2 will be applied first, then loader-1.

 ```js
      module: {
         rules: [